hbc/NGS_Data_Analysis_Course/sessionV/lessons/05_compare_callers_IGV.md

 > Note: *"You cant really compare peaks from two different peak callers using their default or arbitrary thresholds.
 They are totally uncalibrated.
 Rather you run them individually through IDR and then compare the IDR thresholded peaks."* --[Anshul Kundaje](https://med.stanford.edu/profiles/anshul-kundaje), Stanford University (he developed SPP and IDR).

+**This section is going to talk about methods that are more for visualization, not for publication.**

 ### bedtools

 The idea is that genome coordinate information can be used to perform relatively simple arithmetic, like combining, subsetting, intersecting, etc., to obtain all sorts of information. [bedtools](http://bedtools.readthedocs.org/en/latest/index.html) from [Aaron Quinlan's group](http://quinlanlab.org/) at University of Virginia is an easy to use, extremely versatile tool that performs tasks of this nature.
 As the name implies, this suite of tools works with bed files.
 However, in addition it works with other file formats that have genome coordinate information.